Building DIY Gardening

 Manure powered biogas town – in Germany – does not smell.

-Posted by: admin In: Energy
+Posted by: Geoff Davis In: Energy

 Lünen, north of Dortmund in Germany, is the first town to be powered by biogas from cow and horse manure.
 90,000 people to benefit.
 Uses farm slurry and all that leftover stuff.
 Does not smell.
 Less impact than solar or wind.
 Did anyone mention wind?